CodELA-k12/codela-tools/FAQ.md

 **Q: Where are the directions?**

 A: They are embedded in the code.
-Teach students to use a code editor to open the index.html fime and style.css file to find the directions.
+Teach students to use a code editor to open the index.html file and style.css file to find the directions.

 **Q: Can my students really figure out how to work with code?**

-A: If you and your students can’t figure out CodELA, then WE have a problem.
+A: If you and your students can’t figure out Codela, then WE have a problem.
 Please let us know.

 **Q: How do I assess this?**